 The following text assumes knowledge of the principles of the METS specifications.
 If this is not the case, please consult the official documentation before continuing.

 The rest of this chapter is structured according to the core METS elements: METS root element mets, header, amdSec, dmdSec, fileSec, structMap, and behaviourSec.
-In each of these sections we explain in a concise way limitations imposed by the Common Specification implementation when compared to the official METS documentation.
+In each of these sections we explain in a concise way limitations imposed by the CS IP implementation when compared to the official METS documentation.
 Also, differences between creating a root METS file and representation METS file are described when relevant.

 All names of elements and attributes below are expressed using the XLink notation (i.e. element/sub-element/@attribute)